jhammer3018/Husker-Analytics/docs/HierarchicalBayes.md

 ## Analysis of offense improvement
-Often times Bayesian statistics is used to make some statement about relative probabilities of an event occuring.
+Often, Bayesian statistics are used to make some statement about relative probabilities of an event occurring.
 For Nebraska football, an interesting comparison to make is between seasons to see if the team has improved from the previous year.
 Here, we will compare seasons from the Matt Rhule era (2023 and 2024).
 We can perform the exact analysis above on the 2023 data and plot the two distributions together as shown below:
 ![image](https://github.com/user-attachments/assets/eb6f34e1-29b2-4d84-8aaa-288f63e6e9e6)

 From the distributions we can check our posterior belief that another game from the 2024 team will have a higher probability of success than another for the 2023 team: